Chandan-Nayak/Go/readme.md

 - Fast Results
 - Strongly and statically typed
 - It’s concise, explicit and easy to read
-- Built-in support for multi-core applications
+- Built-in support new age multi-core applications

 ## Links